 Pneumonia of unknown cause detected in Wuhan, China on 31 December 2019 with was confirmed by WHO as Covid19 (Novel Coronavirus Disease 2019).
 The outbreak was declared a Public Health Emergency of International Concern.
 Many experts and funders addressed the issues for developing easy-to-apply diagnostics, accelerating existing vaccine candidates and preventing infection.
 Several therapeutics and vaccines were in clinical trials and people were informed to protect themselves to control the spread.
 With the experts and healthcare professions; this is the best opportunity to reach the largest assemblage of participants from the coronavirus research.
 This event will provide an opportunity to build and expand your network with various people, discuss novel strategies and gives chance to make collaboration with other universities and research labs.
 Conduct presentations, awareness, drug discovery, clinical trials, distribute information, meet with current and potential scientists and receive name recognition at this 2-day event.

-The Coronavirus Webcast welcomes all the eminent Professors of virology and infectious diseases to share their research work and experiences; we are open for all the scientists from all over the globe with their new findings.
+The Corona 2021 welcomes all the eminent Professors of virology and infectious diseases to share their research work and experiences; we are open for all the scientists from all over the globe with their new findings.
 We encourage young researchers, students to participate and share their ideas in the conference.
-We are also honor to welcome Directors, Vice Presidents, Head of technology from industries, R&D Chemist, virologists, healthcare providers, Life Sciences Specialist, and Exhibitors are also welcoming to exhibit their projects, products and findings.
+We are also honor to welcome Directors, Vice Presidents, Head of technology from industries, R&D Chemist, virologists, healthcare providers, Life Sciences Specialist, environmentalists, psychologists, socialists, economists, activists, etc.,.

 Coronavirus | Corona | Emerging coronavirus | Covid 2019 | Covid19 | Coronavirus Disease | Novel Coronavirus | COVID-19 | Middle East Respiratory Syndrome | MERS-CoV | Acute Respiratory Syndrome | SARS-CoV | zoonotic | Respiratory symptoms | Pneumonia | Kidney Failure | Coughing | Sneezing | New Virus | High Blood Pressure | Heart Problems | Diabetes | Transmission | Virology | Viral testing | RNA testing protocols | Imaging | Radiographs | Computed tomography | Fatigue | Myalgia | Anorexia | Sputum Production | Sore Throat | Personal Hygiene | Hand Washing | Surgical Mask | Social distancing | Respiratory Hygiene | Self-isolation | Respiratory Tract Infections | Coronavirus Disease 2019